 Why did Starlink stop taking new customers in Kenya?

-Demand outgrew the network capacity allocated to those areas — each satellite can serve only a limited number of users in a given region.
+Demand outgrew the network capacity allocated to those areas, and each satellite can serve only a limited number of users in a given region.
 The company has given no timeframe for reopening signups.

 How many subscribers does Starlink have in Kenya?

-24,999 at the end of March 2026, according to Communications Authority data — more than triple the 8,063 reported nine months earlier.
-That is still under 1 percent of Kenya’s fixed-internet market.
+It had 24,999 at the end of March 2026, according to Communications Authority data.
+That is more than double the 8,063 reported nine months earlier, yet still under 1 percent of Kenya’s fixed-internet market.

 Can Kenyans still order Starlink?